KumoCorp/kumomta/docs/userguide/operation/webhooks.md

 ```

 !!!warning
-    Storing credentials as hardcoded values in a policy script such as this is not recommended, instead use the built in Secrets Load function.
+    Storing credentials as hardcoded values in a policy script such as this is not recommended, instead, use the built-in Secrets Load function.
 See [https://docs.kumomta.com/reference/kumo.secrets/load/](https://docs.kumomta.com/reference/kumo.secrets/load/).

-This same methodology could also be used to deliver queued SMTP messages to a third-party API, see the [Routing Messages Via HTTP Request](../policy/http.md) page of the Policy chapter for more information.
+This same methodology could also be used to deliver queued SMTP messages to a third-party API, see the [Routing Messages via HTTP Request](../policy/http.md) page of the Policy chapter for more information.

+This same methodology could also be used to deliver log events and queued messages via AMQP, see the [Routing Messages via AMQP](../policy/amqp.md) page of the Policy chapter for more information.